 The Truth About Carbs

 Complex carbohydrates include starchy vegetables and certain grains.
-Their chemical make-up is more complex than that of a simple sugar and therefore takes longer to digest.
+Their chemical make-up is more complex and takes them longer to digest (that means you actually get full).
 These are good for you because they provide nutrients and fiber.
 They keep you satisfied longer and do not raise blood sugars quickly or as high.
 Vegetables are the best source of complex carbs and you should never worry about eating too many nutritious vegetables.
-Here are some examples of good sources of carbohydrates:
+Here are some examples of other good sources of carbohydrates: